 Virginia Opera’s Stayin’ Alive Initiative:

 Virginia Opera aims to bring back the culture and music we’ve lost through a series of live and digital performances.
 Four Emerging Artists are in Virginia for a ten-week residency (which began with a two-week quarantine).
-They’ll perform in a virtual showcase on Wednesday, September 16 at 7 PM and in live weekly programs outside of the Harrison Opera House and in the Five Points neighborhood.
-They’ll also present a special program at the Virginia Zoo on Saturday, September 19 at 10 AM and at the Williamsburg Winery on Sunday, September 27 at 5:30 PM.
+They’ll perform live weekly programs outside of the Harrison Opera House, in the Five Points neighborhood, and more.
 Learn more at vaopera.org.

 Sacred Music in a Sacred Space:

-Christ and St. Luke's Episcopal Church presents virtual concerts select Tuesday evenings this fall on the church’s website, beginning with musicians from the Virginia Symphony Orchestra alongside organist Kevin Kwan on September 15 at 6 PM.
+Christ and St. Luke's Episcopal Church presents virtual concerts select Tuesday evenings this fall on the church’s website.
 Learn more at christandstlukes.org.

 Virginia Arts Festival's Fall Arts Celebration: